D'yer Mak'er: Pronunciation of song title

 The title, which does not appear in the lyrics, was chosen because it reflects the reggae feel of the song, and as an example of the Led Zeppelin band members' senses of humour.
-Because of the unfamiliarity of listeners to this back-story, as well as ignoring the apostrophes intentionally placed in the title, DJs and fans often mispronounce the title as "dire maker".
+Because of the unfamiliarity of listeners to this back-story, as well as ignoring the apostrophes intentionally placed in the title, American DJs and fans often mispronounce the title as "dire maker".
 This confusion and mispronunciation was more common in the United States than in Britain, according to Jimmy Page.

 Reception and legacy

 Cash Box described the song as being "unique for the group, but a real charmer."
+Record World called it "a rocker with a '50s flavor to it" and said that the "reggae-style beat fills the hit prescription."

 In a contemporary review for Houses of the Holy, Gordon Fletcher of Rolling Stone gave "D'yer Mak'er" a negative review, calling it a "naked imitation", along with "The Crunge", as well as "easily" one of the worst things the band has ever attempted.
 Fletcher further wrote the track is a "pathetic stab at reggae that would probably get the Zep laughed off the island if they bothered playing it in Jamaica."
 Fletcher ended by writing the track is "obnoxiously heavy-handed and totally devoid of the native form's sensibilities."

 Axl Rose cited it as a song that meant a lot to him as a teenager: "That got me into heavy rock."
 It is included on the Radio Caroline "Top 500 Tracks" of 1999 at number 453.
 In 2019, Rolling Stone ranked the song number 20 on its list of the 40 greatest Led Zeppelin songs.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: